-Why Spain's Princess Cristina is in court
+Why Spain's Princess Cristina is on trial

 Between 2004 and 2006, a supposedly not-for-profit organisation called Noos, of which Inaki Urdangarin was president, organised a series of sporting events for the regional governments of the Balearic Islands and Valencia.

 The central allegation is that Mr Urdangarin, along with business partner Diego Torres, hugely overcharged the two regional governments.